Bounding nonminimality and a conjecture of Borovik-Cherlin: Introduction

 Our proof of Theorem~\ref{A} goes via a conjecture of Borovik and Cherlin~\cite{BC2008}.
 This conjecture is discussed in~$\S$\ref{section-bound}, but, briefly put, it asserts that if $(G,S)$ is a definable faithful and transitive group action (i.e., a {\em definable homogeneous space}) of finite Morley rank such that $G$ has a generic orbit in $S^{n+2}$, where $n=\RM(S)$, then $(G,S)$ isomorphic to the action of $\PGL_{n+1}(F)$ on $\mathbb P^n(F)$ for some algebraically closed field $F$.
 In the general setting we obtain the following conditional result:

-\begin{customthm}{B} Suppose $T$ is a totally transcendental theory in which every nonmodular minimal type is nonorthogonal to a minimal type over the empty set, and in which the Borovik-Cherlin conjecture holds.
-Then every complete stationary type in $T$ of finite rank satisfies $\nmdeg(p)\leq U(p)+2$. \end{customthm}
+\begin{customthm}{B} Suppose $T$ is a totally transcendental theory in which every nonmodular minimal type is nonorthogonal to a minimal type-definable set over the empty set that eliminates imaginaries.
+If the Borovik-Cherlin conjecture holds in~$T$ then every complete stationary type of finite rank satisfies $\nmdeg(p)\leq U(p)+2$. \end{customthm}

 This is part of Theorem~\ref{bound}, below.
 In fact, there is a coarser form of the Borovik-Cherlin conjecture (stated as~\ref{BCboundConj} below) which we show is enough to give the slightly weaker bound of $\nmdeg(p)\leq U(p)+3$.